dthree/vantage/README.md

 8. Just like SSH, I'm now "in" the new instance, and my prompt changed to `dbsvr~$`.

-9. This server supports another `vantage` mode I made.
+9. This server supports another Vantage mode.
 By typing `sql`, I enter "sql mode".
 Using this, I typed an arbitrary SQL command and it connected to my database and executed it.
 When done, I entered `exit`.

-10. I felt like checking out the latest trend on Hacker News (from my DB API, of course).
+10. I felt like checking out the latest trend on Hacker News.
 I typed `help` and was disappointed to find there was no `hacker-news` API command.

 11. Fortunately, someone made an extension for that - an NPM module called `vantage-hacker-news`.
-To download it and import the commands into `vantage` in realtime, I typed `use vantage-hacker-news`.
+To download it and import the commands into Vantage in realtime, I typed `use vantage-hacker-news`.

 12. With this command, `vantage` did a temporary `npm install` on the module and loaded it into the application's memory.
-By typing `help` again, I can see I now have a new `vantage` command registered: `hacker-news`!
+By typing `help` again, I can see I now have a new Vantage command registered: `hacker-news`!

 13. I used the command: `hacker-news --length 3`, and this showed me the top 3 items trending on Hacker News.
 One of them was obviously an article on the Node event loop, because Node is awesome.